If you are planning on applying to Vanderbilt, the regular decision application deadline is January 1 and the application fee costs $50.

-The early decision acceptance rate at Vanderbilt is 21%, compared to an overall acceptance rate of 12%.
-In 2021, Vanderbilt admitted 872 of the 4240 students who applied early decison.
+The early decision acceptance rate at Vanderbilt is 18%, compared to an overall acceptance rate of 7%.
+In 2022, Vanderbilt admitted 901 of the 5021 students who applied early decision.

 Transfer student admissions is extremely difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.

 |Academic GPA||Very Important|